 Vagrant is a tool that automatically downloads and configures virtual machines, according to a recipe file.
 Docker does something similar, but can achieve better performance in specific situations.
 This article explains the technological differences of both tools, and recommends when to choose Vagrant vs. Docker.
 It also discusses three different ways how Vagrant and Docker can be combined.

 Vagrant is an automation tool for creating and preparing virtual machines (VMs).
-Please read my other article, The Vagrant introduction I wish I had earlier, for a complete introduction to Vagrant.
+Please read my other article, The complete introduction to Vagrant, for a complete introduction to Vagrant.
 In this article, which is part 3 of my Vagrant series, I compare Vagrant vs. Docker, help you decide which one to pick, and how they can be combined.
 I’ll assume that you are already familiar with Docker, at least on a basic level.

 Let’s take a brief look at the technological basis for each tool, starting with Docker.
 On Linux hosts, Docker supports running Linux-based Docker containers natively, without virtualization.
 Natively means that applications run inside the container (guest) use the host’s kernel directly.
 The performance is great, because no separate operating system (OS) needs to be started, and there are no inefficiencies caused by virtualization.
-On a Windows host, Docker Desktop for Windows can run Windows-based Docker images (see here for a list) natively.
-To run Linux-based Docker images, Docker uses Windows’ Hyper-V hypervisor, which can be installed for free.
+On a Windows host, Docker Desktop for Windows can run Windows-based Docker images (see here for a list) with Hyper-V. To run Linux-based Docker images, Docker uses Windows’ WSL2 (Windows Subsystem for Linux) by default, or alternatively the Hyper-V hypervisor.
 On a macOS host, Docker Desktop for Mac uses hyperkit, a lightweight hypervisor, to run Linux-based Docker images in a hyperkit VM.
 The table below illustrates the compatibility between host and guest OSes graphically:

 |Windows guest||Linux guest||macOS guest|